gannonweiner/cai/README.md

 > Note: Since we are working on a jumpbox, note that Copy and Paste are a bit different when working in the terminal.
 You can use Shift+Ctrl+C for Copy and Shift+Ctrl+V for Paste when working in the terminal.
 Outside of the terminal Copy and Paste behaves as expected using Ctrl+C and Ctrl+V.

-## Contributing

-This project is a fork of our [Azure GBB Hackfest](https://github.com/Azure/blackbelt-aks-hackfest) workshop with necessary modifications and additions to suit the BootCamp.
-We as well as the original project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.

 ## License

 This software is covered under the MIT license.
 You can read the license [here][license].